 If you find a property you’re interested in, you’ll be connected to a local agent – all appointments are free and carry no obligation.
 You can also seek pre-approval and obtain information about mortgages and financing straight from the website.

-Is Zillow or Realtor more accurate?
+Is Zillow or Realtor better?

 Zillow is one of the biggest and most popular real estate sites out there, which makes it a great place to browse for a property due to the vast number of listings and the useful resources available.
 It also has an option to connect you with a local real estate agent, but this isn’t their main specialty.